leandrobbraga/stocks/README.md

     - [ ] Deal with ETF
 - [X] Track portfolio performance
 - [X] Create StockMarket namespace
+- [ ] Get all stock information in a single request
 - [ ] Check before adding any asset to the portfolio
     - [ ] Add information about the Asset (FII or Stock)
 - [ ] Beautify outputs